Juggler95/no-aphrodite/README.md

 - This mod doesn't remove Aphrodite from the codex.
 - I am working on getting it fixed but having a hard time.
+- I did use AI to help generate code